 Tim J. Lord

-Tim J. Lord is a native of the prairies and suburbs of the Midwest, currently living in Brooklyn, and recently married to an exquisite woman (who’s also a brilliant director).
-Though based in New York, his plays are still very much rooted in the Midwest, exploring the relationships between communities and the physical landscapes they inhabit often via our shared mythologies.
-My characters are in conflict with...
+Tim J. Lord is a 2017-18 Jerome Fellow at the Playwrights Center in Minneapolis.
+A native of St. Louis who has spent the last ten years in New York—five of them with his wife, the director Nicole A. Watson—his plays are still very much rooted in the Midwest, exploring the relationships between communities and the physical landscapes they inhabit often via our shared mythologies.
+His plays explore characters in...

-Tim J. Lord is a native of the prairies and suburbs of the Midwest, currently living in Brooklyn, and recently married to an exquisite woman (who’s also a brilliant director).
-Though based in New York, his plays are still very much rooted in the Midwest, exploring the relationships between communities and the physical landscapes they inhabit often via our shared mythologies.
-My characters are in conflict with their world — permanent malcontents, journeyers, people who are resisting or escaping or failing to escape the fates written for them by the places that made them.
+Tim J. Lord is a 2017-18 Jerome Fellow at the Playwrights Center in Minneapolis.
+A native of St. Louis who has spent the last ten years in New York—five of them with his wife, the director Nicole A. Watson—his plays are still very much rooted in the Midwest, exploring the relationships between communities and the physical landscapes they inhabit often via our shared mythologies.
+His plays explore characters in conflict with their world — permanent malcontents, journeyers, people who are resisting or escaping or failing to escape the fates written for them by the places that made them.

-In 2012, Fault & Fold was workshopped in two Roundtables at the Lark in New York City.
+Fault & Fold received workshops at the Barn Arts Collective in Maine and at the Lark in New York City.
 Down in the face of God premiered in May 2012 with the Vagrancy in LA.
 In March of 2012, they also workshopped the play.
 Prior to that it had a Roundtable at the Lark.

 In January 2009, “We declare you a terrorist…” received a reading at the Public Theater.
-It went on to be developed at the New Harmony Project where it was directed by Richard Hamburger and featured Bruce McKenzie, and had its world premiere as part of the 2009 Summer Play Festival at the Public in New York directed by Niegel Smith.
+It went on to be developed at the New Harmony Project where it was directed by Richard Hamburger and featured Bruce McKenzie.
+The play premiered as part of the 2009 Summer Play Festival at the Public in New York directed by Niegel Smith.

 He wrote “GEO/LOGIC” for Tiny Rhino.
 “Bureau of Land Management” was part of Working Theater’s 2012 Directors Salon.
 “Department of the Interior” was a commission for Chalk Rep’s 2010 Flash Festival and a 2011 Heideman finalist.
 “Montana Lovesong” was a finalist for the 2007 Heideman Award and was produced as part of their Actors Apprentice Showcase.
 And “Putin Play #151” was included in 300 Plays about Vladimir Putin at Rude Mechs in Austin.

-Tim studied with Paula Vogel while a resident of Providence, RI, and is a graduate of the MFA Playwriting Program at the University of California, San Diego, where he saw three plays produced: Santa Ana Winds, 11 Hills of San Francisco, and Better Homes & Homelands.
-He also met most of the friends he plans to carry into old age there and looks forward to working with them all again.
+Tim studied with Paula Vogel while a resident of Providence, RI, and is a graduate of the MFA Playwriting Program at the University of California, San Diego.